Bonartze/Bonartze/README.md

 -  Best projects in this Git are <a href="https://github.com/Bonartze/TransportCatalogue"> TransportCatalogue</a> and <a href="https://github.com/Bonartze/DataService">DataService </a>, check it out.
 -  I am studying at MAI university as a 3rd-year student.
 -  Now really actively revise C++ and all its componets (CMake, GDB, QT, MPI, STL, multithreading and so forth).
--  For work and strudy I use jetbrains packs particulary CLion, PyCharm and PyCharm.
+-  For work and strudy I use jetbrains packs particulary CLion, PyCharm.
 -  My  <a href="https://hh.ru/resume/69066d5cff0c289c0c0039ed1f50426b705662">CV and profile at Headhunter.
 -  I have B1 English level so I can read documentation as original one without a doubt.
 -  Now I'm very active learning CMakeLists.